FIWARE-Ops/data-space-connector/examples/README.md

 This is an example of a data service provider called Packet Delivery Company (PDC).

-Basically, it's identical to IPS above, but deployment is performed via [GitOps pattern](https://www.gitops.tech/) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
+The deployment is performed via
+[GitOps pattern](https://www.gitops.tech/) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

 The configuration can be found at the